GEOS-DEV/GEOS/src/coreComponents/managers/docs/FunctionManager.rst

 ND Table
 *************

 For ND tables, the grid coordinates and values may be defined using a set of .csv files.
 The ``coordinateFiles`` attribute specifies the file names that define the coordinates for each axis.
 The values in each coordinate file must be comma-delimited and ordered from smallest to largest.
 The dimensionality of the table is defined by the number of coordinate files (coordinateFiles="x.csv" would indicate a 1D table, coordinateFiles="x.csv y.csv z.csv t.csv" would indicate a 4D table, etc.).
 The ``voxelFile`` attribute specifies name of the file that defines the value of the function at each point along the grid.
-These values must be comma-delimited (line-breaks are allowed) and be specified in Fortran order (where the index of the first dimension changes the fastest, and the index of the last dimension changes slowest).
+These values must be comma-delimited (line-breaks are allowed) and be specified in Fortran order, i.e., column-major order (where the index of the first dimension changes the fastest, and the index of the last dimension changes slowest).

 The following would define a simple 2D function ``c = a + 2*b``: